jncraton/x64-asm-hello-world/readme.md

     8
     9

-This should probably be accomplished using a conditonal jump and an incrementing variable likely stored in the [bss section](https://en.wikipedia.org/wiki/.bss).
+This should probably be accomplished using a conditonal jump or branch and an incrementing value likely stored in the [bss section](https://en.wikipedia.org/wiki/.bss).
 Solutions that simply hardcode this output are unsatisfactory.

 A test is included to verify completion of this assignment.
 Once you have appropriately modified `hello.s`, the following command should succeed: